tuanta7/k6-demo/services/README.md

 ### 2.2.
 Multi Servers Sticky-session

-Sticky session, also known as session affinity is a load balancing strategy where a client consistently connects to the same server across a session or multiple reconnects.
+Sticky session, also known as session affinity, is a load balancing strategy where a client consistently connects to the same server across a session or multiple reconnects.

 ### 2.3.
 Fallback Transport Mechanisms

-Some clients, due to restrictive firewalls, proxies, or legacy environments won't be able to establish a WebSocket connection at all.
+Some clients, due to restrictive firewalls, proxies, or legacy environments, won't be able to establish a WebSocket connection at all.

 ## 3. Trip History Storage: ClickHouse

-A time-series/column oriented database like TimescaleDB (PostgreSQL extension) or ClickHouse is recommended.
+A time-series/column-oriented database like TimescaleDB (PostgreSQL extension) or ClickHouse is recommended.
 This storage pattern allows efficient historical queries for analytics or trip reconstruction.

 ## 4. Latest Location Storage: Redis